dkelly255/fitness-app/README.md

         - 1 The delete option should be clearly visible beside each product
         - 2 The option should be viewable only to users with the correct level of authentication and authorisation
         - 3 As part of defensive design principles - There should be a warning presented to a user upon selecting the deletion option to prevent inadvertent deletion

+- View a list of enquiries submitted via the `Contact Us` form page
+    - Acceptance Criteria:
+        - 1 The enquiry log should be secured and protected against unauthorised access
+        - 2 Each enquiry should be shown along with the key fields and data
+        - 3 There should be an option to mark an enquiry as "closed" upon successfully actioning it

 ### **Epic 2 - Fitness App Community - User Story Mapping:**